 I was told to expect extreme cramping and heavy bleeding because I was so far along

-Hello to all, it's been a month since I made the decision to have a medical abortion [more stories of medical abortion].
+Hello to all, it's been a month since I made the decision to have a medical abortion.
 Tonight I am laying alone crying about the decision I had to make.
 I need to get my story off my chest.

 I found out I was pregnant at 4 weeks and my boyfriend and I just had a baby 5 months prior.
 My initial feelings were it's too soon, my age, and our current relationship struggles.
 I can't believe we threw caution to the wind and did not use protection.

 Needless to say in week 9 I came to this site and read stories about medical abortion.
-I scheduled 4 differant appointments and cancelled them all.
+I scheduled 4 different appointments and cancelled them all.

-Week 10 came, I had to make the final decison, scheduled an apointment and went.
-I was absolutley disgusted that I felt this was the best decision for all [other experiences of abortion at 10 weeks].
+Week 10 came, I had to make the final decision, scheduled an appointment and went.
+I was absolutely disgusted that I felt this was the best decision for all.

-So at the clinic (which was fantasic) I was told what to expect, basically same as the horror stories you read online.
-I was told to expect extreme cramping (told to take tylenol with codiene) and heavy bleeding because I was so far along.
+So at the clinic (which was fantastic), I was told what to expect, basically same as the horror stories you read online.
+I was told to expect extreme cramping (told to take Tylenol with codeine) and heavy bleeding because I was so far along.

 I was at the clinic for about an hour.
 I spoke to the doctor, he watched me take the first pill and gave me the other 4 to take at home the next day.
 I took the pill and spent the rest of the day in pure anxious mode.